JonathanC13/MazeRobot/README.md

 # End Remark

   The project went well, robotics always interested me and this project was fun.
 I do regret that through my university time I didn't pursue more courses and extracurricular activities related to robotics.
 I'm thankful to my teammates for a successful project.

    Denis Chupin
    Eliab Woldeyes

-     Sincerly,
+   Sincerely,
     Jonathan